chen42/openbehavior/operantLicking/Assembly.md

 ![] (images/RFID_board2.jpg)

-Push two pins out of the header and use the remaining to fasten the RFID board in place.
+Push three pins out of the header and use the remaining to fasten the RFID board in place.
+Connect the RFID antenna.
 ![] (images/rfid2.jpg)

 # Motion Sensor
-Bend the three pins on the motion sensor at 90 degrees individually.
+Bend the three pins on the motion sensor one by one to 90 degrees.
 Use two screws to hold the sensor on the frame.
 ![] (images/motion_sensor.jpg)

 ## LCD